piotrthread/loveTheMusic/README.md

 https://piotrthread.github.io/loveTheMusic/<br/><br/>
 Workshop Project for Coderslab.<br/>

-> One Page Mobile Layout with hamburger menu and slider in the team section.<br/>
+> One Page Responsive Layout with hamburger menu and slider in the team section.<br/>
+Desktop & Mobile Version.

 Used technologies:<br/>
 * HTML